-- Your child may get an infection, or the place where the tube goes in may bleed too much.
+Your child may get an infection, or the place where the tube goes in may bleed more than expected.
 Your child's organs, blood vessels, or nerves may get damaged.
-Your child could have chest pain after the procedure.
-Your child may need to have the procedure again if the tube gets pulled out.
-If your child's condition comes back after treatment, he may need another chest tube.
-The chest tube may not decrease your child's signs and symptoms, or your child's caregiver may not be able to insert the tube.
+He or she could have chest pain after the procedure.
+He or she may need to have the procedure again if the tube gets pulled out.
+If your child's condition comes back after treatment, he or she may need another chest tube.
+The chest tube may not decrease your child's signs and symptoms.
+The healthcare provider may not be able to insert the tube.
 If this happens, your child may need to have another procedure or surgery.

 Care AgreementYou have the right to help plan your child's care.
 Learn about your child's health condition and how it may be treated.
 Discuss treatment options with your child's healthcare providers to decide what care you want for your child.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.